Download the International Degree Program Accreditation Policy (10 pages PDF).

 Graduates of APC accredited international degree programs are not eligible for exemption from any stages of the APC skills assessment process, including the Knowledge of Pharmaceutical Sciences (KAPS) or the Competency Assessment for Overseas Pharmacists (CAOP) examinations (as applicable for their country of training).

-Graduates seeking registration with PharmBA will be required to apply via our existing Skills Assessment and Registration process.
+Graduates seeking registration with PharmBA will be required to apply via our existing skills assessment and registration process.

 8. Appendix A Criteria in the accreditation standards that do not apply to international programs

-International degree programs that are granted accreditation are only eligible for ‘accreditation with conditions’, due to these programs being unable to meet two criteria in the Accreditation Standards.
+International degree programs that are granted accreditation are only eligible for ‘accreditation with conditions’, due to these programs being unable to meet two criteria in the accreditation standards.
 The two criteria are described below.

 9. Appendix B Criteria in the accreditation standards that apply to international programs with modifications

-The requirements for three criteria in the Accreditation Standards will be modified for international programs to apply outside of the Australian context.
+The requirements for three criteria in the accreditation standards will be modified for international programs to apply outside of the Australian context.
 The three criteria and the amended assessment requirements are described below.

 You may also like…